alexarch21/rfxtrx2mqtt/README.md

 Calling `node ./rfxcom.js --stream` will show a realtime stream of RF devices as they communicate with the RFXCOM.
 This will also show command names for remote controls and switches, as well as device RSSI.

+## MQTT configuration

+This is obviously dependent on the home automation platform you are using.
+Visit [this thread here](https://community.home-assistant.io/t/new-rfxcom-to-mqtt-driver/602091) at the Home Assistant forums for more information about the format of the MQTT topics.
+While the information is partially Home Assistant specific, the explanations about MQTT topic structure applies to all platforms.

 ## Supported devices

 TODO.